Bhat-Junaid/Python-simulations/README.md

 This folder contains the simulation of TRAPPIST-1 system as well as the 3 body problem involving Jupyter, Ceres and Sun.
 Both the systems have been simulated using 11th order Adams-Bashforth-Moulton Predictor-Corrector method initiated by 5th order Runge-kutta-Fehlberg method.
 All the files are fairly commented, making it easy to understand the working(hopefully!)
+The njit folder is nearly identical to the main trappist folder, just a few changes to adjust to the framework of Numba-just in time compiler.
+This code is atleast 70x faster than the main trappist folder one.